eugenio-guarino/tone-analyser/README.md

 <img src="Media/step_4.jpeg" height="320">

 ## Special thanks
-[Jim Bennet](https://github.com/jimbobbennett) for hosting the [MXChip Workshop](https://github.com/jimbobbennett/MXChip-Workshop) at the University of Plymouth where he introducing me to the IoT DevKit and Azure for the first time.
+[Jim Bennet](https://github.com/jimbobbennett) for hosting the [MXChip Workshop](https://github.com/jimbobbennett/MXChip-Workshop) at the University of Plymouth in which he introduced me to the IoT DevKit and Microsoft Azure for the very first time.

 ## References
 * [Microsoft Text Analytics](https://docs.microsoft.com/en-gb/azure/cognitive-services/text-analytics/)